blocky/attestation-service-examples/error_handling/README.md

 		Number int `json:"number"`
 	}
 	output := Output{Number: 42}
-	return writeOutput(output)
+	return WriteOutput(output)
 }
 ```

 This function creates an `Output` struct with a single field, `Number`, and
 sets it to `42`.
-It then calls the `writeOutput` function to return it to the
+It then calls the `WriteOutput` function to return it to the
-user using the `writeOutput` function.
+user using the `WriteOutput` function.

 Let's say, however, that you want to write a function that may fail depending on
 its starting conditions, or while processing the data it fetches from the web.